perfaram/PySwift/README.md

 ## Todos

 - Support more types for « toll-free » bridging of objects between Swift and Python,
-- Automagic creation of Python wrappers for Swift objects,
+- Automagic creation of Python wrappers for Swift objects.
-- Call function with named args.